crishellco/vue-hubble-browser-extension/README.md

 **Usage**

-When browsing a Vue app using Vue Hubble v3.2.0 or greater, click the icon to change settings.
+When browsing a Vue app using Vue Hubble v3.2.0 or greater, click the icon to see all options and toggle Selector Picker.

 ![Popup](popup.png)